tamhub/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 In AWS, enter RDS in the search box or select RDS from the dropdown button on the top left of the page.
 Once inside RDS, click on the **Create database** button.

 ## Step 2
 - Create Database: select MySQL or PostgreSQL as engine types, as these two are the ones that Metabase support as the Application Database (where Metabase will save all of its configurations).
-For this example we will choose PostgreSQL on its latest version available in AWS at this time (12.4-R1)
+For this example we will choose PostgreSQL on its latest version available in AWS at the time of writing (12.4-R1).

 - Templates: you can leave "Production" selected, or choose any other option that better suits your needs.